-This is why, and I've said this a lot, I adored what J.K.
+This is why, and I’ve said this a lot, I adored what J.K.
 Rowling did in the Harry Potter series.
 She took the character, Albus Dumbledore, and made him fallible.
-There's a scene at the end of Harry Potter and the Order of the Phoenix where Harry and Dumbledore are talking (well, Dumbledore's talking, Harry's mostly breaking Dumbledore's office.) and Dumbledore says (and I'm paraphrasing here) "I screwed up."
+There’s a scene at the end of Harry Potter and the Order of the Phoenix where Harry and Dumbledore are talking- well, Dumbledore’s talking, Harry’s mostly breaking things in Dumbledore’s office- and Dumbledore says (and I’m paraphrasing here) “I screwed up.”

 It’s perfect.
 It’s fantastic.
 She could’ve easily made him into this untouchable paradigm of perfection but by making his halo slightly tarnished, she made him into something so much more.
 Instead of being some guy you just want to kick in the balls because he is just this walking, talking reminder of your own inadequacies, he’s a guy with whom you can sympathize.

-That's why I like to write flawed characters.
-I write characters who do stupid things because that's what they think is the right thing to do at that time.
-Then afterward, they might be called on their stupidity, or have to face the consequences of their stupidity, but isn't that what happens to all of us?
+That’s why I like to write flawed characters.
+I write characters who sometimes do stupid things because that’s what they think is the right thing to do at that time.
+Then afterward, they might be called out for their stupidity, or have to face the consequences of their stupidity, but isn’t that what happens to all of us?

 It’s like what Virgil says to Everett, “Feelings get you killed.”